-SoHo was a highly compatible partner for this project with its extensive experience in banking, regulatory compliance, and SharePoint.
+SoHo is a highly compatible partner for this project with its extensive experience in banking, regulatory compliance, and SharePoint.

-The solution leveraged the existing technology footprint of SharePoint, InfoPath, Designer Workflows, as well as the existing security set up of Active Directory.
+The solution leveraged the existing technology footprint of SharePoint, InfoPath, and Designer Workflows, as well as the existing security setup of Active Directory.